eclipse-che/che-docs/src/main/_docs/intro.md

 Che is shipped as two different assemblies - single and multi user.
 A single user Che does not have any components that provide multi tenancy and permissions.
 Thus, Che server and workspaces are not secured with any tokens.
 This makes a single user Che a good choice for developers working on plugins and custom assemblies, as well as users evaluating Che (quick starts).

-A multi user Che provides multi-tenancy i.e. users accounts and workspaces are isolated and secured with KeyCloack tokens.
+A multi user Che provides multi-tenancy i.e. users accounts and workspaces are isolated and secured with KeyCloak tokens.
 Che uses [KeyCloack](http://www.keycloak.org/) as a mechanism to register, manage and authenticate users.
 Permissions API regulates access to different entities in Che, such as workspaces, stacks, recipes, organizations etc. User information is stored in a persistent DB that supports migrations (PostgreSQL).

 # Workspace Model